monaxov/acadia/README.md

 Of course, with  assistive technologies like screenreading program or Braile display those users can get access to the data itself, but   in case of   hundreds and thousands of numbers they are of little help.
 A solution that would provide blind people with alternative of visual representation of numeric data is needed.

-Obviously, if it cannot be visual, it has to be either tactile or aural.
+Obviously, if it cannot be visual, it has to be either tactile or audial.
-An aural approach looks like more preferable, because it probably can be implemented without any additional hardware.
+An audial approach looks like more preferable, because it, probably, can be implemented without any additional hardware.

 ### Concept formulation

 Let us take a classic example  of two-dimensional linear diagram.
-All we need  is  to provide audio alternative for  its    contour defined  by vertical and  horizontal coordinates.
+All we need  is  to provide an audio alternative for  its    contour defined  by vertical and  horizontal coordinates.
 For that purpose we can try to use frequency of a signal  and its position within the stereo basis.
-But the nature of aural perception   is immanently temporal, whereas the nature of visual perception  is spacial.
+However, the nature of aural perception   is immanently temporal, whereas the nature of visual perception  is spacial.
-And the problem is that the third dimension, time itself, cannot be fully excluded like the third dimension in case of conventional charting.
+Thus the problem is that the third dimension, time itself, cannot be fully excluded like the third dimension in case of conventional charting.
 We have to try to reduce it as much as possible if our goal is to emulate graphic  representation, which perception is almost instantaneous.

 ***Note:**  We can theoretically have  even the fourth dimension,  expressed through sound pressure, so the audio representation of numeric data  can potentially give us  quite unusual  and promicing opportunities even beyond the context of accessibility.*